|Indicators – Suncor company totals||GRI Standards||2014||2015||2016||2017||2018|

 8. Notes on water use and return

 - Freshwater consumption and intensity graph: water withdrawal and consumption only includes facilities that are material sources of freshwater consumption for our business.
-The sum of business area freshwater consumption volumes do not equal the Suncor total due to the transfer of treated wastewater from Oil Sands to the Firebag in situ facility.
-This volume is netted out of the Suncor total to avoid double counting.
-Oil Sands in this graph does not include industrial runoff water, which is subject to annual variances based on precipitation.
+Oil sands Base plant and Fort Hills in this graph does not include industrial runoff water, which is subject to annual variances based on precipitation.
 Withdrawal and consumption including industrial runoff volumes are shown in the performance data tables of our Report on Sustainability.
 Water measurement and estimation methodology on select Refining & Marketing operations is greater than +/- 10% uncertainty.

 - Oil sands freshwater withdrawal and consumption graph: the methodology for this graph does not include industrial runoff volumes.
 Withdrawal and consumption including industrial runoff volumes are shown in the performance data tables of our Report on Sustainability.